jj-vcs/jj/GOVERNANCE.md

   or long-term vision.
 - Ensuring the community remains a warm and welcoming place, to new and veteran members alike.
+- They strive for transparency in the project and communicate decisions in an appropriate manner.

 This is not an exhaustive list, nor is it intended that every Maintainer does each and every one of these individual tasks to equal amounts.
 Rather this is